Anne Stuart | MIT EECS

 Generous $1 million gift in memory of long-time EECS professor will assist students in pursuing electrical engineering research.

 The Department of Electrical Engineering and Computer Science (EECS) has announced the creation of the Campbell L. Searle Graduate Fellowship Fund.
-The fund was established in memory of long-time EECS Professor Campbell (“Cam”) Searle, who passed away in January 2020 at age 93, by a generous $1 million donation from EECS Professor Jae S. Lim.
-The fellowship is intended to support EECS graduate students who are pursuing research in electrical engineering.
+The fund was established in memory of long-time EECS Professor Campbell (“Cam”) Searle, who passed away in January 2020 at age 93.
+Generously funded by EECS Professor Jae S. Lim, the fellowship is intended to support EECS graduate students who are pursuing research in electrical engineering.
 The fund honors the extraordinary life and contributions of Professor Searle.

 Searle was associated with MIT for more than 40 years, earning a master’s degree in electrical engineering in 1951, then serving as a professor, mentor, and researcher until his retirement in 1992.
 Among other contributions, he spearheaded the development of a new semiconductor-devices and circuits curriculum, and co-authored the definitive introductory textbook on transistor electronics.